dodyg/practical-aspnetcore/README.md

   * [Localization](https://github.com/dodyg/practical-aspnetcore/tree/master/localization)

     Shows the most basic use of localization using a resource file.
+This sample only supports French language (because we are fancy).
 It needs the following dependency `"Microsoft.AspNetCore.Localization": "1.1.0"` and  `"Microsoft.Extensions.Localization": "1.1.0"`.

   * [Localization - 2](https://github.com/dodyg/practical-aspnetcore/tree/master/localization-2)

     We build upon the previous sample and demonstrate how to switch request culture via query string using the built in `QueryStringRequestCultureProvider`.
+This sample supports English and French.

 * [Serve static files](https://github.com/dodyg/practical-aspnetcore/tree/master/serve-static-files)